 Warning signs for recursion:

-Missing base case (infinite recursion) Without a base case, recursion never stops and you get stack overflow.
+Missing base case (infinite recursion) Without a base case, the recursion never stops and you get a stack overflow.
 Always write the base case first.

 Not returning the recursive result

-factorial(n) = n * factorial(n - 1) - if you forget the return, the function returns undefined / null.
-Always return the recursive result.
+factorial(n) = n * factorial(n - 1) - if you forget the return, the function returns nothing.
+Always propagate the result back up.

 Naive Fibonacci is O(2ⁿ)

 fib(n) = fib(n-1) + fib(n-2) without memoization recomputes the same values exponentially.
-Use memoization or iteration.
+For n=50, it's trillions of calls.
+Use memoization (caching) or iteration.

 Stack overflow from deep recursion Each call adds a stack frame.
-For depth > 1000 (Python), > 10000 (C#/Java/C++), you risk overflow.
-Consider iterative alternatives for linear problems.
+Beyond ~1000 frames (Python) or ~10000 (C#/Java/C++), you risk overflow.
+For linear problems, consider the iterative version.

-Confusing recursion depth with problem size A recursive function on a balanced tree of n nodes has O(log n) depth, not O(n).
-Depth depends on structure, not total elements.
+Confusing recursion depth with problem size A recursive function on a balanced binary tree of n elements has O(log n) depth, not O(n).
+The depth depends on the structure, not the total element count.